-After our visit we would like to invite you to enter the Be The Change Birmingham awards.
-The awards will give your students the opportunity to showcase their ‘Anti-Litter Action Plans’ and potentially win the £250 grant to implement their idea in your school / community.
-To enter, your school would simply have to send us a small digital pitch.
+After our visit we would like to invite pupils to enter the Be The Change awards.
+The awards will give students the opportunity to showcase their ‘Anti-Litter Action Plans’ and potentially win the £250 grant to implement their idea in your school / community.

 Anti – Litter Action Success

 Introducing RA Butler Junior School, winners of the 2016 Be The Change Essex Awards – proudly showcasing their brand new ‘House Bins’.

 Year 5 teacher Liz Cobbold said “The bins have been a huge success and the children are very competitive to fill theirs up for their house team.
 As you can see we could buy lots of sets of ‘House bins’ and no excuses to leave any litter around our school!”